Oil dispersion (OD)

 Emulsifiers are necessary in order to emulsify the continuous oil phase into water when the OD formulation is diluted prior to being sprayed.
 Emulsifiers are selected based upon their ability to spontaneously form this emulsion.
 Their performance is primarily dictated by the nature of the surfactant and their collective effect on how they arrange themselves at the oil/water interface.

-Non-aqueous dispersants are used to disperse the active ingredient in the oil continuous phase and provide long term stability.
-In an OD solid particles are susceptible to flocculation leading to an increase in particle size and formulation instability.
+Non-aqueous dispersants disperse the active ingredient in the oil continuous phase and provide long term stability.
+In an OD formulation, solid particles are susceptible to flocculation, leading to an increase in particle size and formulation instability.
 To prevent this, the use of a polymeric dispersant is highly recommended.

 Oil composition and quality may impact formulation performance either upon production or upon extended storage.
 Variations from oil to oil can commonly occur depending on the source so strict specifications should be applied to the chosen oil and stuck to throughout the lifetime of that material.
 Croda’s range of Seatons Refined Oils are 100% natural and renewable.
-They are also impurity free and have a good compatibility with many active ingredients which make them a great choice for use in crop care formulations.
+They are also impurity free and have a good compatibility with many active ingredients, making them great options for crop care formulations.